leveraging data files for dynamic content in jekyll

 Introduction to Data-Driven Content in Jekyll

 Jekyll is traditionally a static site generator, but its ability to consume data files allows you to inject dynamic content at build time.
-Using YAML, JSON, or CSV data files stored in the _data
+Using YAML, JSON, or CSV data files stored in the _data directory, you can create templates that pull from structured data sources, greatly enhancing content maintainability and flexibility.

 Why Use Data Files in Jekyll?